 - Can seamlessly change between handheld and dock mode (console mode) whether hindering your game play sessions.

-- Come right out of the box with 2 controllers as a per of joycons can double up as two separate controllers.
+- Come right out of the box with 2 controllers as a pair of joycons can double up as two separate controllers.

 - Has many exclusive titles (Legend of Zelda: Breath of the wild, Super Smash Bros.
 Ultimate, Super Mario Odyssey to name a few.